JakeCowton/Pok-e-Lol/readme.md

 ## Game play

 Each turn will have the user select an ability which will then take effect and be put on cooldown.
-Some abilities have an 'over time' effect (usually the **W**) meaning they might heal or damage a champion (themself or another) over several turns from one usage.
+Some abilities have an 'over time' effect (usually the **W**) meaning they might heal or damage a champion (them self or another) over several turns from one usage.

 ### Abilities